19.6 ~, \nobreakspace

 before~after

-The tie character, ~, produces a space between before and after at which the line will not be broken.
-By default the white space has length 3.33333pt plus 1.66666pt minus 1.11111pt (see Lengths).
-The command \nobreakspace and the Unicode input character U+00A0 (also in many 8-bit encodings) are synonyms.
+The tie character, ~, produces a normal word space between before and after at which the line will not be broken.
+The command \nobreakspace and the Unicode input character U+00A0 are synonyms.
+The character is also included in Latin 1 and other 8-bit encodings.

-Here LaTeX will not break the line between the final two words:
+Here LaTeX will not break the line between “Donald” and “E.”:

-Thanks to Prof.~Lerman.
+Thanks to Donald~E. Knuth.

 Ties prevent a line break where that could cause confusion.
-They also still allow hyphenation (of either of the tied words), so they are generally preferable to putting consecutive words in an \mbox (see \mbox & \makebox).
+They still allow hyphenation (of either of the tied words), so they are generally preferable to putting consecutive words in an \mbox (see \mbox & \makebox).

 Unofficial LaTeX2e reference manual